mvolkmann/blog/src/ocaml.md

 - `float` - 8 bytes
 - `string` - sequence of bytes, not Unicode characters

+Literal strings are delimited by double quotes.
+The `^` operator is used to concatenate strings.

 For Unicode support, see the libraries
 `Uutf`, `Uutf_string`, and `ocaml-unicode`.

+Primitive values are expressions that do not require additional evaluation.

 ## Type Conversions